smoyergh/hse-mongo/README_HSE.md

 * `storage.directoryPerDB` configuration value of `true`
 * SSL on some platforms, which is unrelated to HSE.
 E.g., RHEL 8 and Ubuntu 18.04.

+## Storage and Benchmarking Tips

+Please see the HSE [project documentation](https://hse-project.github.io/) for information on configuring HSE storage and running benchmarks.
+It contains important details on HSE file system requirements, configuration options, performance tuning, and best practices for benchmarking.